São Gabriel da Cachoeira: Demography

+Geography

 São Gabriel da Cachoeira is the third largest municipality in Brazil by territorial area, and the second largest in Amazonas.
 It is also the northernmost city of Amazonas, and part of its territory is within the Pico da Neblina National Park.
 However, the peak itself is located in Santa Isabel do Rio Negro, and São Gabriel da Cachoeira is in the lowlands.
 It is not far from the equator, and the climate is correspondingly hot and humid.

 The city is served by São Gabriel da Cachoeira Airport.

 The municipality contains the 36900 ha Morro dos Seis Lagos Biological Reserve, created in 1990.

 The reserve is within the 257,000 ha Balaio Indigenous Territory, approved in 2009.

 The municipality also contains the 809000 ha Cué-cué/Marabitanas Indigenous Territory, declared in 2013.

 It contains the greater part of the 7999000 ha Alto Rio Negro Indigenous Territory, created in 1998.